 British Gymnastics have defined the discipline as “Freestyle” gymnastics and several Springfit coaches are qualified to teach this loose form of gymnastics.

-Classes run in a very different way to our structured ability-based classes, as members are left to discover their own style and technique, with helpful guidance and support from coaches.
+Classes run in a very different way to our structured ability-based classes, as members are encouraged to discover their own style and technique, with helpful guidance and support from qualified and experienced coaches.

 For more information please see our Freestyle Gymnastics page describing how our classes run.

-Springfit run Freestyle classes at St Bede’s school, Redhill every Monday from 6:30pm to 8pm for younger children and 8pm to 9:30pm for older members as well as at Oakwood Sports Centre, Horley on Wednesdays from 7:30pm to 8:30pm.
+Springfit run Freestyle classes at St Bede’s school, Redhill every Monday from 6:30pm to 8pm for younger children and 8pm to 9:30pm for older members as well as at Oakwood Sports Centre, Horley on Wednesdays from 7:00pm to 8:00pm and 8:00pm to 9:00pm.

 Why not come and try it yourself?
 Get in touch to book yourself in for a trial.